ChatTheatre/SkotOS/docs/Authentication.md

 ***Major Functions:*** Edit the Game (Tree of WOE), Access the Game (Admin access)

 These are users marked as admins in the game.
 This is managed through the UserDB.
 Go to the user pages for you game, and choose the support page (e.g. https://login.URL/support.php).
 Select the user and on their support page, choose "Admin Access" under "Access:".
 Be sure to click "Change Info"

+### Wiztool Auth

+***Major Functions:*** Recompile source code for game, Grant Story Points

+This is the highest level of access possible, and is very dangerous: user with this level of access can accidentally wreck the game.
+The access occurs through port X098 on the machine (e.g., 98 + the base port for the game).
+Its setup is fully described in "Setting Up a SkotOS Host", since it generally requires shell-level access, and its usage is described in "SkotOS Wiztool".

 ## Inside SkotOS Auth